San Diego Dog Bite Attorneys

 - Victim’s parents

 - At the time of the dog bite attack, the victim was under 18.
-The statute of limitations begins upon their coming of adult age.
+The statute of limitations starts when they turn 18.
+In other words, they have until their 20th birthday to file a lawsuit.

 There is a particular definition to identify what a dangerous dog is.
-A dangerous dog bites or attacks someone, and said attack or bite leads to severe injury or a fatality.
-Additionally, a dangerous dog is also defined as one who attacks two people within 48 hours or two days.
+A dangerous dog bites or attacks someone, and the incident leads to severe injury or a fatality.
+Additionally, a dangerous dog is also defined as one that attacks two people within 48 hours or two days.
 If an attack is reported, County Animal Services will conduct an investigation to determine if the dog needs to be impounded.

 - Get the dog a photo identification and microchip it to identify the dog and keep track of its whereabouts.